Ruby Sahota’s Powerful Speech on Nakba’s 75th Anniversary!

 This cruel also urge for maximum control was conquered by killing or expelling Palestinian inhabitants from their villages and turning them into refugees overnight.

-Overall, innumerable and horrendous events for occurring the land were carried out by Zionist Militias.
+Overall, innumerable and horrendous events on the land were carried out by Zionist Militias.
 Many innocent lives were ended collectively by the armed forces, who once oathed to protect them.

-This Audacious in-human activity led to the complete wiping of numerous villages leading to huge ghosted places all across the country.
+This Audacious in-human activity led to the complete wiping of numerous villages and huge ghosted places across the country.

 The Nakba: Effects in Present Day